Reading and Phonics

 Learning to read is like cracking a code so teaching phonics is a way of teaching children to crack the code.
 As reading is the key to learning it is important that we teach phonics clearly and systematically learning easy bits first then progressing to trickier bits!

-At Thorney Close Primary School reading and phonics are taught in accordance with the National Curriculum and the Revised Literacy Framework using Read, Write, Inc. phonic resources and Steps to Success Power Teaching and Learning.
+At Thorney Close Primary School reading and phonics are taught in accordance with the National Curriculum and the Revised Literacy Framework using Read Write Inc.

 We are passionate about teaching children to read.
 Reading enriches children's vocabulary, their writing and their spelling.
 They have access to the wider curriculum and their self-esteem is enhanced because they realise they are succeeding.